Afraid Of Losing Your Data?

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

-Questions nerds often hear about Data Transfer
+Questions nerds often hear about Reliable Data Transfer

 If I format my hard drive, is it safe to sell my computer?